sscotti/dicom-mcp/README.md

 ### 🔌 Using with MCP Jam

 **MCP Jam** is the recommended tool for testing and exploring your DICOM MCP server.
-It offers a beautiful interface with **Guest Mode** for immediate testing without any setup.
+It offers an interface with **Guest Mode** for immediate testing without any setup.

 **Start MCP Jam:**